30-Minute Chicken Noodle Soup Recipe (Better Than Store-Bought!)

 Noodles are mushy:

-• Cook noodles separately and add to individual bowls when serving
+• For future batches, cook noodles separately and add to individual bowls when serving

 • Don’t let noodles sit in hot broth for too long